-An education in summer spending (and how to get savings back on track)
+An education in summer spending (and how to avoid getting burned)

-While there’s nothing wrong with using credit cards as a means to make purchases (particularly if you can rack up points), just be sure to always pay off the balance in full or at the very least make more than the minimum monthly payment.
-Interest charges add up and you don’t want those credit card purchases to end up costing you more than you bargained (or budgeted) for.
+You might be tempted to turn to credit cards to fill the financial gap.
+While there’s nothing wrong with using credit as a means to realize your summer plans (particularly if you can rack up reward points), the trick is to always pay off the balance in full.
+Or at least, do your best to make more than the minimum monthly payment.
+Because let’s face it, interest charges add up and you don’t want those credit card purchases to end up costing you more than you bargained (or budgeted) for.

 Feeling the heat of your summer credit card purchases?
 Here are 3 tips for taking your credit card debt to zero.

-For example, let’s say you want to save $5,000 to put towards your plans next summer.
-That’s nine months away, so you’ll have to save about $555 a month between now and then to reach that goal—which works out to roughly $18 a day.
-Putting together a budget will help you find the cash flow to fund that $18 a day, while a financial plan will provide you with the strategy to reach your goal within the set time frame.
+Let’s say you want to save $5,000 for your summer plans.
+If that were 10 months away, you’ll have to save about $555 a month between now and then to reach that goal (which works out to roughly $18 a day).
+Putting together a budget helps you find the cash flow to fund that $18 a day—while a financial plan provides you with the strategy to reach your goal within your set timeframe.

-Other goals you may want to consider saving for:
+Other goals—beyond your summer plans—you may want to consider saving for:

-Are you returning from a leave?
-Don’t forget to factor in ‘pension buyback’ into your budget.
+Are you planning on taking a leave during the upcoming school year?
+Don’t forget to also factor in ‘pension buyback’ into your budget.

 Generally, it’s almost always a good idea to buy back all eligible pension credit.
 The impact can vary depending on the length of the absence you are buying back.
-Overall, buying back credit helps you maximize the value of your pension and ensures that you stay on track to reach your 85 factor at the earliest possible date.
+Overall, buying back credit helps you maximize the value of your pension and ensures that you stay on track to reach your 85 Factor at your earliest possible date.

-Looking to get your savings back on track?
-Educators Financial Group is here to help you achieve your goals and so much more.
+Looking to get your summer spending back on track?
+We’re here to help with that, and so much more.

-Click here to have one of our financial specialists put your financial plan into motion.
+Click here to have one of our financial specialists help you put your financial plan in motion.